senekor/rust-workshop/final_project/src/web_app_websocket.md

 ```

 We can simply call the function `leptos_use::use_websocket` with the URL.
-The return type is `UseWebsocketReturn`, which is a struct that we can _destrucutre_ to only accept what we actually need and discard anything else.
+The return type is `UseWebsocketReturn`, which is a struct that we can _destructure_ to only accept what we actually need and discard anything else.
-This struct contains a bunch of things to control the websocket connection at a low level, but we only care about being able to read incominng messages.
+This struct contains a bunch of things to control the websocket connection at a low level, but we only care about being able to read incoming messages.

 ```rust
 let url = "ws://localhost:4200/notifications/alice";